felix-hilden/tekore/readme.md

-# python-minimal
+# spotipy
-A minimal package structure for Python to clone when creating a new repository.
+A client for the Spotify Web API